toggledbits/DeusExMachina/README.md

 		Vera and make sure everything is correct for the Vera's physical location.
 Remember that in the western hemisphere (North, Central & South America, principally) your longitude will be a negative number.
 If you are below the equator, latitude will be negative.
-If you're not sure what your latitude/longitude are, use a site like [MyGeoPosition.com](http://mygeoposition.com).
+If you're not sure what your latitude/longitude are, use a site like <a href="http://mygeoposition.com">MyGeoPosition.com</a>.
 		If you make any changes to your time or location configuration, restart your Vera.</li>
 	<li>You're not waiting long enough.
 DEMII doesn't instantly jump into action at sunset, it employs its
 		configured cycle delays as well, so cycling will usually begin sometime after sunset, up to the configured maximum cycle delay (30 minutes by default).</li>
 	<li>Your house mode isn't "active."
 If you've configured DEMII to operate only in certain house modes,
-		make sure you're in one of those modes, otherwise DEMII will sit, even though it's enabled.</li>
+		make sure you're in one of those modes, otherwise DEMII will just sit, even though it's enabled.</li>
 	</ol>
     </dd>